hashicorp/nomad/website/source/docs/schedulers.html.md

 tasks running on a node if there isn't enough capacity to place a system job.
 See [preemption] for details on how tasks that get preempted are chosen.

-System jobs will be considered failed by Nomad upon failure or exit, **except when preempted**, regardless of exit code and handled according to the job's [restart] and [reschedule] stanzas.
+Systems jobs are intended to run until explicitly stopped either by an operator or [preemption].
+If a system task exits it is considered a failure and handled according to the job's [restart] stanza; system jobs do not have rescheduling.

 [Borg]: https://research.google.com/pubs/pub43438.html
 [preemption]: /docs/internals/scheduling/preemption.html